 Nvidia is now taking orders for its Shield handheld gaming console, three days early, though the Android-running Tegra-powered gadget won’t make its way into punters’ hands before the end of next month at the earliest.

-Google I/O If there's any company in the world that can bring true artificial intelligence into being, it's Google.
+Google I/OGoogle I/O If there's any company in the world that can bring true artificial intelligence into being, it's Google.
+But the advertising giant admits a SkyNet-like electronic overlord is unlikely to create itself even within the Google network without some help from clever humans.

 A major study of nearly 12,000 peer-reviewed papers in the climate-science literature has – again – proven that among climate scientists, an overwhelming percentage agree with the consensus view that human activity causes global warming.